ktaranov/sqlserver-kit/SSMS_addons/README.md

 With both a free and PRO version, Plan Explorer builds upon the graphical plan view in SQL Server Management Studio (SSMS) to make query plan optimization more efficient.
 It is a lightweight standalone app that contains many of the plan analysis features introduced in SQL Sentry v6, and does not require a collector service or database.

+## TSQL Code Smells Finder
+Download page: [TSQL Code Smells Finder]<br/>
+Release date: 2013-02-15<br/>
+Support Version: ???<br/>
+Free version: Yes

+TSQL Code can smell, it may work just fine but there can be hidden dangers held within.
+This is a proof of concept work which will analyze TSQL scripts in an attempt to weed out some of these dangers.

 [SSMSBoost]:http://www.ssmsboost.com/
 [SQL Code Guard]:http://sqlcodeguard.com/
 [SQL Search]:http://www.red-gate.com/products/sql-development/sql-search/